 Entertainment Music 10 Things You Never Knew About The Notorious B.I.G.
-Share PINTEREST Email Print Adger Cowans / Getty Images Music Rap & Hip Hop Basics Top Picks Rock Music Pop Music Alternative Music Classical Music Country Music Folk Music Rhythm & Blues World Music Punk Music Heavy Metal Jazz Latin Music Oldies Learn More By Henry Adaso Henry Adaso has written about hip-hop since 2005 and founded the award-winning blog The Rap Up.
-He has written for "Vibe," MTV, Rap Rehab, and more. our editorial process Henry Adaso Updated July 23, 2018 How well do you know The Notorious B.I.G.?
+Share PINTEREST Email Print Adger Cowans / Getty Images Music Rap & Hip Hop Basics Top Picks Rock Music Pop Music Alternative Music Classical Music Country Music Folk Music Rhythm & Blues World Music Punk Music Heavy Metal Jazz Latin Music Oldies Learn More By Henry Adaso Henry Adaso Henry Adaso has written about hip-hop since 2005 and founded the award-winning blog The Rap Up.
+He has written for "Vibe," MTV, Rap Rehab, and more.
+Learn about our Editorial Process Updated on 07/22/18 How well do you know The Notorious B.I.G.?
 For instance, did you also know that Biggie once opened shows for 2Pac?
 Did you know that he narrowly escaped a drug bust and had experimented with corny stage monikers?
 Unless you're Lil Cease (Biggie's BFF) or Violetta (Biggie's mom), here are some things you probably didn't know about Christopher Wallace, aka Biggie Smalls.
 After all, you never know when you might have to tap your hip-hop knowledge for Trivia Night.
 01 of 10 "I Got a Story to Tell" Was Based on a True Story (Well...
 Sorta) It's one of Biggie's most memorable tracks: "I Got a Story to Tell," where Biggie details an account of bedding an NBA player's girlfriend.
 It was such a descriptive tale that some wondered if it was based on a true story.
 Some fictional bits notwithstanding (NBA games don't get rained out, yo), it's based on a true story.
 Former Knick guard John Starks, long suspected of being the victim, confirmed the story but says he never met Biggie.
 "It wasn't me," he told ESPN's Highly Questionable.
 "I know who it happened to, but I'm not gonna say."
 02 of 10 Biggie and Tupac Were Friends One of the tragedies of the Biggie vs 2Pac feud is that it destroyed their friendship.
 Both Biggie and 2Pac were originally from the east coast.
 Biggie used to open for 2Pac, and Pac addressed Biggie by his first name, Christopher.
 Biggie even visited 2Pac at the hospital when he was shot the first time.
 He met Pac's dad and offered his help, if needed.
 Unfortunately, the Sith Lord whispered in Pac's ear and convinced him Biggie was behind that shooting.
 03 of 10 The Real Frank White Pranked Him Biggie's alias, Frank White, was inspired by Christopher Walken's character in King of New York.
 The real Frank White (Christopher Walken) once called Biggie's hotel room and left a message: "Hey, this is the real King of New York.
 Call me."
 04 of 10 Christopher and Shawn Had Something in Common And no, it's not what you think.
 Everyone knows that Jay Z and his mentor Biggie are both from Brooklyn.
 But did you know that Biggie and Jay Z also went to the same high school?
 Both attended Westinghouse Career and Technical Education High School in BK.
 05 of 10 He Nearly Got Busted Biggie was in a state of penury, even after signing to Bad Boy.
 He was in a trap house in North Carolina hustling when Diddy sent him a ticket to return to New York.
 The trap house was raided the next day, its occupants arrested and jailed.
 06 of 10 The 10 Crack Commandments Was Written by a Drug Dealer The 10 Crack Commandments, one of Biggie's most popular songs, was inspired by a crack dealer's version of the rules in the July 1994 issue of The Source.
 07 of 10 He Was an A Student Biggie was no slouch.
 His mother, Violetta Wallace, says Christopher White was a good student who regularly notched As.
 08 of 10 "Juicy" Was Fictional Oh, and that rhyme about living in a one-room shack with no food on the table, Ms. Wallace says that was Biggie using his poetic license.
 "There was not a single day that I did not put food on the table," she says in the documentary Tupac & Biggie.
 09 of 10 His First Stage Name Was What?
 Biggie's first rap moniker was MC Quest.
 He would eventually switch to Biggie Smalls.
 When another rapper laid claim to Biggie Smalls, he changed his name once again to The Notorious B.I.G.
 But he loves it when you call him Big Poppa.
 10 of 10 He Never Won a Grammy Biggie joins the likes of 2Pac and Busta Rhymes as hip-hop greats who have never won a Grammy award.
 In fact, Macklemore has more Grammys than Biggie, 2Pac, Busta Rhymes and DMX combined.